 These hot cross buns are just the thing for a special Easter celebration.

 Hot cross buns actually date back to the 16th century.
 So making hot cross buns gluten free means taking a centuries old tradition and applying the power of gluten free flours, starches and liquids to transform it.
 No tasteless, dry or crumbling buns here – you want just the right balance of ingredients to get tender buns that will impress a crowd.

 Tips for making the best gluten free hot cross buns

 Considering the tradition behind hot cross buns, creating this recipe meant adhering to long standing ‘bun’ expectations, but also having something so delicious that no one would even know it’s gluten free!
 I think we’ve nailed it with this one.
 In fact we definitely nailed it.

 It’s my new Easter, go-to recipe and now it can be yours too.

-The hot cross buns dough will resemble thick cake batter.
+The fully mixed, hot cross bun dough will resemble thick cake batter.
 It will be thinner than bread dough, but should be thick enough to hold it’s shape when portioned into the pan.
 For easy portioning, use a 1/3 cup measuring cup and a spatula to scrape the batter out.

-For the best results, use a baking pan, not a glass dish.
+For the best results, use a baking pan, like this one, not a glass baking dish.

 While these hot cross buns are probably amazing even without raisins or cranberries.
 It’s these dried fruits that make them truly mouthwatering.
 Using both raisins and dried cranberries adds to the perfect balance of sweet and slightly tart.
 Could you use all raisins?
 Sure, but the real treat is in the combination.